-Sunday: For the joy of the Resurrection; for the faithful preaching and hearing of God's Word; for the fruit of faith nourished by the Word and Sacraments.
-Monday: For faith to live in the promises of Holy Baptism; for vocations and daily work; for the unemployed; for the salvation and well-being of our neigh- bors; for Resurrection Lutheran Academy and other schools, our home schools, our colleges and seminaries; for good government and peace.
-Tuesday: For deliverance against temptation and evil; for the addicted and despair- ing; for the tortured and oppressed; for those struggling with sin.
+Sunday: For the joy of the Resurrection; for the faithful preaching and hearing of $God's\ Word; for\ the\ fruit\ of\ faith\ nourished\ by\ the\ Word\ and\ Sacraments.$ Monday: For faith to live in the promises of Holy Baptism; for vocations and daily work; for the unemployed; for the salvation and well-being of our neighbors; for Resurrection Lutheran Academy and other schools, our home schools, our colleges and seminaries; for good government and peace.
+Tuesday: For deliverance against temptation and evil; for the addicted and despairing; for the tortured and oppressed; for those struggling with sin.
 Wednesday: For marriage and family, that husbands and wives, parents and children live in ordered harmony according to the Word of God; for parents who must rear their children alone; for our communities and neighborhoods.
 Thursday: For the Church and her pastors; for missionaries, teachers, deaconesses, and other servants of Christ and His Church; for the fruitful and salutary use of the blessed Sacrament of the Lord's Body and Blood.
 Friday: For the preaching of the holy cross of our Lord Jesus Christ; for its spread throughout the whole world; for the persecuted; for the sick and dying.
 Saturday: For faithfulness to the end; for the renewal of those who are withering in the faith or have fallen away; for pastors as they prepare to administer Christ's holy gifts; for receptive hearts and minds on the Lord's Day.
 In our Prayers this Week at Emmaus:

-Oscar Matter of Fort Wayne (a friend of Emmaus), who has recently been diagnosed with a severe medical condition; Charles Horner, Sr. (at Hamilton Grove) with deteriorating health; and Curt Dare, as he is struggling to find his way and establish himself in peace.
+Pastor Stephens as he discerns the call to Emmaus.
 [The Daily Morning or Evening Prayer, the Benedicamus, and the Benediction]: (Morning): We thank You, Lord God, heavenly Father, through Jesus Christ, Your dear Son, that You have graciously kept us this night from all harm and danger; and we pray that You would keep us this day also from sin and every evil, that all our doings and life may please You; for into Your hands we commend ourselves, our bodies and souls and all things; let Your holy Angel be with us, that the wicked foe may have no power over us.
 Amen.
 (Evening): We thank You, Lord God, heavenly Father, through Jesus Christ, Your dear Son, that You have graciously kept us this day from all harm and danger; and we pray that You would forgive us all our sins, wherever we have done wrong, and graciously keep us this night; for into Your hands we commend ourselves, our bodies and souls and all things; let Your holy Angel be with us, that the wicked foe may have no power over us.
 Amen.
 Let us bless the Lord.